IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

 ## 9. Use Transformation Advisor accelerators to run the Mod Resorts application on Open Liberty in containers

-In this section, you will use the `Containerfile` from the Transformation Advisor bundle to build a container image and run the modresorts application in a local container.
+In this section, you will use the Dockerfile to build a docker image and run the modresorts application in a local Docker container.

-The `Containerfile` is a two-stage Containerfile:
+The Dockerfile is a two-stage Dockerfile:
   - The first phase is the “**build-stage**” that creates a docker image for the modresorts application.
   -  The second stage uses the **Open Liberty kernel** container image and the build artifacts produced from the “build-stage” to build the modresorts container image with the modresorts application and